National Camera Day is coming up on June 29th! It’s the perfect day to celebrate the subjects of most of the pictures in our phones–our cats!

 4. Focus, Focus, Focus!

-If you’re attempting to catch pics of your cat while she’s on the move, the “burst” feature on your phone’s camera should increase your chances of capturing sharp pics.
+If you’re attempting to catch pics of your cat while they’re on the move, the “burst” mode on your phone or camera should increase your chances of capturing sharp pics.

 5. Treat Your Way To Success